-This release includes support for almost all of the OpenACC 2.5 specification.
-Refer to Implemented Features for details about which features are supported in this release, and what features are coming in updates over the next few months.
+See the compiler man pages for a complete list of sub-options to -acc and -gpu compiler options.
+This release includes support for almost all of the OpenACC 2.7 specification.
+Refer to Implemented Features for details about which features are supported in this release.